trungle15/ReuseU/sprints/sprint-journals/sprint-3-journal.md

 Trung, Howie and Peter focused on connecting the database function in services to the front end through the API...

 3. **Backend Testing**
-Sofia and Krishna created and used a seperate test_suite to easily, manually test database CRUD functions...
+Sofia and Krishna created and used a separate test file, `test_suite.py`, to easily, manually test database CRUD functions.
+Sofia introduced a menu system to help with easing the testing process, where the user can manipulate the database directly from the test suite menu in the terminal.
+The test suite adds test entries for all tables in the database (Listings, Reviews, Transactions, Messages, and Accounts), as well as seeing all entries, and deleting a user-specified range of values.
+This way, the backend team does not need to manually create test data and can perform CRUD operations in an automated process.

 ## Git Tag for Demo Code: